Nhoya/gOSINT/README.md

 ## Configuration file

+The default configuration file is in `$HOME/.config/gosint.toml` for linux environment and `./config/toml` for windows env

+You can place it in different paths, load prioriy is:

+- `.`
+- `./config or $HOME/.config/`
+- `/etc/gosint/gosint.toml`

-The configuration file is in `$HOME/.config/gOSINT.conf` If some API Keys are missing insert it there
+If some API Keys are missing insert it there

 ## PGP module Demo